 They are more interested in constructing their own universes in video games than in investigating the one in which they live.
 I’m not in favour of shielding children from everything, including video games, but you can use their desire to play them as educational moments about how to have self-control and not allow it to become their entire world.

-I struggle with the “getting in nature” habit at times, especially in the dead of winter.
+I struggle with the “getting in nature” habit at times, especially in the dead of winter (here are some winter activities you can try).
 If you live in a temperate area, the colder days are occasionally an excuse for me to give my kids far more screen time than is typical.
 Being outside does great things for your brain, it reduces anxiety, and it does so much more.

 I’ve just discovered that, no matter how inconvenient it may appear, having a routine in place benefits our family.